 Without a background in the Agile development, you could be perceived as falling behind or having outdated experience.
 Here are five benefits of Agile development.

 As a hallmark of software and project development, the Agile methodology isn’t going anywhere.
 In fact, nine out of 10 job descriptions for the consultant positions we hire require some form of Agile experience.
 Agile methodology adopts iterative development, making it easier to evolve and adapt a project.

 Regular adaptation to changing circumstances is the main difference between Agile and other development methods.
 Agile processes are fluid, which allows for necessary and inevitable changes in the lifecycle of a project.
 The project plan isn’t concrete, and changes late in the development phase are okay.
 When using Agile, large problems are split into smaller chunks with an incremental approach.
 Agile is one way to achieve successful project management, software development, and program implementation.

 2. Agile helps foster collaboration.

 Collaboration often helps when developing and managing projects.
-Agile, test-driven development and paired programming are proving to make organizations more in sync and more efficient by using face-to-face communication.
+Even in the digital era, Agile, test-driven development, and paired programming are proving to make organizations more in sync and more efficient by using face-to-face communication.
+Heads-down development is less common, so learning how to execute Agile development can help the fluidity of your project management.
 When utilizing Agile methodology, you can produce deployments more frequently.
-Heads-down development is less common, so learning how to execute Agile development can help the fluidity of your project management.
 Agile development’s flexible nature allows projects to be more open and free flowing.
 In aspects of both project management and software development, Agile can give consultants an edge, which shows you are ahead of the game in your knowledge of state-of-the-art practices and technology methods.

-4. It helps speed up your process and can reduce risks.
+4. An Agile approach helps speed up your process and can reduce risks.